terminaldweller/mutator/README.md

 Also do note that building the llvm libraries from source in Debug mode will require big space on your harddrive and will need quite some RAM and needless say is slower.
 Release mode is less resource-greedy, of course.<br/>
 Finally if you are having problems with the build, you could take a look at `.travis.yml` or under `CITPreBuildDep.sh` under `extra-tools` for some hints or help apart from asking for help, of course.<br/>

-After building the executables, you need to run:<br/>
+After building the executables, you can run(i personally don't):<br/>

 ```bash